 Scotland’s celebrated piping musical heritage owes much of its present-day popularity to the pioneering Raasay piper and composer Angus Mackay.
 Angus was one of four sons who were all accomplished pipers.
 In the mid-1800s Angus learned musical theory and took on the challenge of translating the treasure trove of ancient Scottish piobaireachd (Gaelic for ‘pipe music’) into written musical annotation form for the first time.
 In doing so he ensured that centuries of priceless musical knowledge was recorded, preserved and shared.
 His published collections were so popular that in 1843 he was invited to Buckingham Palace to take up the post as the first ever personal piper to the sovereign, Queen Victoria.
 To this day lovers of bagpipe music still make a pilgrimage to the scenic ruin of his home ‘Taigh a Phiobaire’ which translates as ‘the Piper’s House’ that still stands at Eyre in the south of the island.

 And that’s a wrap!
-We hope you’ve enjoyed our feature series on the ‘Pioneers’ of Raasay both past and present and that it has encouraged you to come together, especially on high days, family days and perhaps this Father’s Day to show appreciation for loved ones, share your own stories and joyfully reminisce about days gone by.
+We hope you’ve enjoyed our feature series on the Scottish Pioneers of Raasay both past and present and that it has encouraged you to come together, especially on high days, family days and perhaps this Father’s Day to show appreciation for loved ones, share your own stories from Hebrides history and joyfully reminisce about days gone by.

 We look forward to sharing plenty more stories of our island, our distillery and our team very soon – all of which are hugely influential in shaping every aspect of our values and approach.